 That is why we we are here.

 Types of Fosters

-General foster for the typical Border Collie which runs from the time it first comes into our care until adoption.
+A general foster for the typical Border Collie cares for the dog from the time it first comes into our care until adoption.

 We understand every household is different and may only be able to accommodate certain dogs.
 We work with each foster to make sure we only place dogs which are a good fit in each home.

 Sometimes we need to pull a dog from a shelter or take in an owner surrender under a very rapid time table.
-Our short term fosters allow us to take accommodate the the accelerated timetable while we work to place to the with one of our longer term fosters.
+Our short term fosters allow us to accommodate the accelerated timetable while we work to place the dog with one of our longer term fosters.

 Puppies, especially newborns and those who are still weaning, have several special requirements which much be met.